lllatsyrC/DE_final_project/README.md

 ### 2. `test.csv` — Future Observation Window

 Contains the **15 days immediately following** the last date in `train.csv`.
-Schema is identical to `train.csv`.
+Schema is identical to `train.csv`, except the column "sales" is not present in test.

 ### Notes for Data Engineering
 - Used to validate pipeline reproducibility across unseen dates.